nthorne/nthorne-vim-environment/README.md

     luafile $HOME/.config/nvim/plugins.lua

-Also copy `plugins.lua` into that folder.
+Also symlink `plugins.lua` into that folder.